neondatabase/website/content/docs/guides/logical-replication-guide.md

 Logical replication in Neon is currently in Beta.
 We welcome your feedback to help improve this feature.
 You can provide feedback via the **Feedback** link inthe Neon Console or by reaching out to us on [Discord](https://t.co/kORvEuCUpJ).
 </Admonition>

-Logical replication enables data replication from your Neon databases to a variety of external destinations, including data warehouses, analytical database services, messaging platforms, event-streaming platforms, and external Postgres databases.ß
+Logical replication enables data replication and Change Data Capture (CDC) from your Neon databases to a variety of external destinations, including data warehouses, analytical database services, messaging platforms, event-streaming platforms, and external Postgres databases.

 ![Neon logical replication subscribers image](/docs/guides/logical_replication_subscribers.png)